CMS Webinars, in collaboration with the Alliance for the Transformation of Musical Academe (ATMA)

 Moving Towards Intercultural, Interdisciplinary, and Integrative Learning in Music Education

-Join us on April 18th at 12:30 PM ET to learn how music institutions can support students with an interest in interdisciplinary fields, how to create an integrated vision of musical studies within the school, and strategies for reframing and expanding what “musical excellence” means.
-Register here.
+Learn how music institutions can support students with an interest in interdisciplinary fields, how to create an integrated vision of musical studies within the school, and strategies for reframing and expanding what “musical excellence” means.

 Suzanne Hall- Temple U./ Music Education

 David Borgo- UC San Diego/ Integrative Studies